 Address: chemin du Perret, 74920, Combloux;

-Lac des Chavants (Les Houches) – this small lake is ideal for a buggy walk or a small bike/drésienne, and you can head into the woods or stop off at the playground.
-Sadly, the very lovely Guinguette café/restaurant is shut in autumn, so you’ll have to make it back in summer or winter . . . and meanwhile pack yourselves an autumn picnic or head into Les Houches for lunch!
+Lac des Chavants (Les Houches) – this small lake is ideal for a buggy walk or a small bike/draisienne, and you can also head into the woods, do some climbing at the Rocher d’Escalade, or stop off at the playground.
+The lovely Guinguette café/restaurant is open until 30th October, and there are also some picnic tables.

 Lac de Javen (Megève) – a longer family walk (4,4km / 1h30) will bring you to this small fishing lake in Megève.
 See here for more details.

-- Servoz’s Les Gorges de la Diosaz (shutting on 30th September 2017, until spring re-opening);
+- Servoz’s Les Gorges de la Diosaz (shutting end of September 2018, until spring re-opening);

 - Geneva’s Botanical Gardens (open all year);